The Open Video Capture Standard - Call for Participation

 I'm Interested what's next?

-The IMS Task Force working to define the IMS Open Video Standard and organize IMS Conformance Certification, will begin in early February 2015.
-If you are interested in participating in the IMS Global Task Force that will be working on the Open Video Standard, please contact firstname.lastname@example.org.
+The 1EdTech Task Force working to define the 1EdTech Open Video Standard and organize 1EdTech Conformance Certification, will begin in early February 2015.
+If you are interested in participating in the 1EdTech Task Force that will be working on the Open Video Standard, please contact email@example.com.

 Kaltura's mission is to power any video experience.
 Provider of the world's first Open Source Online Video Platform, Kaltura simplifies the creation of video experiences, and provides tools that facilitate innovative and engaging experiences that create value.
 The Kaltura platform engages hundreds of millions of viewers by providing media companies with advanced video management, publishing, and monetization tools that increase their reach and monetization and simplify their video operations.
 Kaltura improves productivity and interaction among millions of employees by providing enterprises with powerful online video tools for boosting internal knowledge sharing, training, and collaboration, and for more effective marketing.
 Kaltura offers next generation learning for millions of students and teachers by providing educational institutions with disruptive online video solutions for improved teaching, learning, and increased engagement across campuses and beyond.